katefross/Katefross.github.io/README.md

 Since 2014 i joined Cosplay community in Davao city it was fullfilling to recreate some of my favorate characters and give life

-# Stationary

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/katefross/katefross.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 # Travel

 ### Mount Fuji and  Imperial Tokyo